projectcalico/calico/reference/legal/calicoctl.md

 1. Definitions

 1.1.
-"Contributor"
+“Contributor”

      means each individual or legal entity that creates, contributes to the creation of, or owns Covered Software.

 1.2.
-"Contributor Version"
+“Contributor Version”

      means the combination of the Contributions of others (if any) used by a Contributor and that particular Contributor’s Contribution.

 1.3.
-"Contribution"
+“Contribution”

      means Covered Software of a particular Contributor.

 1.4.
-"Covered Software"
+“Covered Software”

      means Source Code Form to which the initial Contributor has attached the notice in Exhibit A, the Executable Form of such Source Code Form, and Modifications of such Source Code Form, in each case including portions thereof.

 1.5.
-"Incompatible With Secondary Licenses"
+“Incompatible With Secondary Licenses”
      means

      a. that the initial Contributor has attached the notice described in